This note sits alongside my Presuppositions and My Method of Simple Study.

 — James 1:22

-Truth becomes real in your life when:
+Truth becomes real in your life (and mine) when:

 1. Let God teach you line upon line.